-The Access Road corridor (i.e. from Malden Road to Highway 401) is predominantly occupied by Low risk properties.
+The Access Road and Parkway corridor (i.e. from Malden Road to Highway 401) is predominantly occupied by Low risk properties.
 Isolated Medium and High risk properties are in this corridor, including High risk properties such as a service station located on Huron Church Road.
 The location of Medium and High risk properties are identified in Exhibit H provided at the end of this report.
 These properties may be impacted in varying degrees by the various Alternatives.
-There is little discernible difference among the various Access Road Alternatives with the current level of information.
+There is little discernible difference among the various Access Road Alternatives or between the Access Road Alternatives and Parkway Alternatives with the current level of information.